 In the world of international ISO standards, ISO/IEC 17025:2017 was welcomed as the new standard for the general requirements for the competence of testing and calibration laboratories.
-It has been 12 years since the prior version was published.
-A majority of the referenced documents in the 2005 version standard have by now been obsoleted, and a change was desperately awaited.
+It was 12 years since the prior version was published.
+A majority of the referenced documents in the 2005 version of the standard have become obsolete, and needed a change.
 Now that it is published and in place, tens of thousands of labs both accredited and applicants are scrambling to learn what’s new and different.
-This article outlines several key changes in content, format and style in the new revision.

 What is no longer required?

 What is new in the standard is not so much additional requirements but new focus.
-It now has not so much prescriptive as performance-based requirements.
+Requirements have shifted from prescriptive to performance-based.
 It is not driven by step-by-step procedures but by a series of processes to deliver high quality results to customers.
 Elements that are no longer required from the previous version may still be maintained as helpful elements in many management systems.
 They are simply no longer a requirement.